philocalyst/infat/README.md

 [![Swift Version](https://badgen.net/static/Swift/6.0/orange)](https://swift.org)
 [![Apple Platform](https://badgen.net/badge/icon/macOS%2013+?icon=apple&label)](https://developer.apple.com/macOS)

-Infat is a powerful, macOS-native CLI tool for managing both file-type and URL-scheme associations declaritively.
-Bind your openers in weird and undefined ways!
-MacOS doesn't care, honestly.
+Infat is an ultra-powerful, macOS-native CLI tool for declaritively managing both file-type and URL-scheme associations.
+Avoid the hassle of navigating sub-menus to setup your default browser or image viewer, and the pain of doing that *every time* you get a new machine.
+Setup the rules once, and bask in your own ingenuity forevermore.
+Take back control, and bind your openers to whatever.
+You.
+Want.
+Override everything!
+Who's going to stop you?

 ---